Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 So in our case this command would be:

 ~~~
-seqkit grep -p JODGFBLK_00069 bin.6.ffn
+$ seqkit grep -p JODGFBLK_00069 bin.6.ffn
 ~~~
 {: .bash}

-You can see the output for this command below
+You can see the output of our command below:

 > ## 16S sequence
 > ~~~